kimtg/isle/BUGS.md

-The example in the ISLISP Working Draft 23.0 29.2.1.
-Operations relating to condition signaling
+The example in the ISLISP Working Draft 23.0 '29.2.1.
+Operations relating to condition signaling'
 ```
 (signal-condition (create (class <simple-error>)
                           'format-string "A ~A problem occurred."